Tuna Casserole

 Instructions

 - Boil noodles al dente according to package directions.
-Drain.
+Drain off water.

-- In a large bowl combine noodles, onions, peas, soup, milk, cheese and tuna.
+- While noodles are boiling, in a large bowl combine, onions, peas, soup, milk, cheese and tuna.
 Mix well.
+Stir in prepared noodles.

-- Combine the topping ingredients and sprinkle it over the casserole.
+- Combine the topping ingredients in a small bowl and sprinkle it over the casserole.

 Sue says